agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: it would be very surprising if "differences in rates of deworming explain a miniscule fraction of the variation in individual economic outcomes across the world."
+**Claim**: It would be very surprising if "differences in rates of deworming explain a minuscule fraction of the variation in individual economic outcomes across the world."

-**Note**: Not sure how to test --> "It would be surprising"?
+**Note**: Not sure how to test --\> "It would be surprising"?

 **Failed**

-**re-write Claim**: Differences in rates of deworming explain a miniscule fraction of the variation in individual economic outcomes across the world.
+**re-write Claim**: Differences in rates of deworming explain a minuscule fraction of the variation in individual economic outcomes across the world.